 If you own the home you live in, you need to take steps to keep your taps, shower heads and water systems clean and clear of rust, slime, dirt and bacteria.
 For people who live in an apartment or are renting a room, the responsibility of keeping the water systems free of health hazards falls on the landlord.

 A landlord can be any individual that rents out a room in their house or one of their properties.
 Landlords have the responsibility of keeping their properties safe and free of health hazards.
 This can be done by doing the following:

 - Flush out the property’s water system before it is offered for lease.

 - Ensure that tanks are always closed and sealed with a tight lid.

-- Remove redundant pipework.
+- Remove redundant pipework and dead-legs.

 - Install instantaneous water heaters to prevent water from becoming stagnant.